suffolklibraries/lgc/content/collections/events/streets-with-attitude-performance.md

     content:
       -
         type: text
+        text: 'Following a series of workshops with artist Dulce Duca, for anyone on wheels, join the participants for a collaborative street performance. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'A collaborative street performance which will take place in two shows on Saturday 4th of June between 12pm to 5pm.
+        text: 'The performance which will take place over two shows on Saturday 4th of June, between 12pm to 5pm.
 An unusual and unique public performance made by Ipswich for Ipswich, complimenting a fantastic full day programme presented by Cult Café.'
+  -
+    type: set
+    attrs:
+      values:
+        type: event
+        events:
+          - 1470de1b-fc6c-4cf0-ab1a-f1e90da9d02c
   -
     type: heading
     attrs: